BuckShlegeris/BuckShlegeris.github.io/drafts/white-dudes.md

 date:   2016-08-30
 ---

-**Content warning/TLDR: It's unreasonable to demand that people calmly discuss topics which are personally charged to them.
+**Content warning/TLDR: It's usually unreasonable to demand that people calmly discuss topics which are personally charged to them.
 However, I think that it's praiseworthy to be able to discuss these topics, and I want people to be better at not thinking of their political enemies as monsters.**

 Someone I know (who could be described as a "white dude", incidentally) shared this post on Facebook: